puppetlabs-toy-chest/puppetlabs-azure/README.md

 ##### `ensure`

-Specifies the basic state of the virtual machine.
+Specifies the basic state of the virtual network.

 Values: 'present', 'running', stopped', 'absent'.